tominebergseth/551_hospital_database/README.md

 ## Instructions on Accessing Web Based Application UI:
 - UI Access is contingent on building the databases using the above command line methods.
     - For testing of UI, please ensure databases are setup, and sample data is entered through the command line. * NOTE: You can input your own data or simply use the examples in SampleData.txt
+      - The JSONs in the sample data need to be formatted for Windows if not using Mac.
 - Update user UI access user credentials under "# User credentials", at the top of the UI.py file.
 - Ensure that streamlit is installed in your python terminal
 - Navigate to the folder containing both python scripts